vpavlenko/web-2024-template/README.md

 If you get errors during deployment, copy them from terminal, paste them to Cursor's Composer, and it'll try to fix.
 Then retry deploying until it succeeds.

-Then enable the website link on Github: uncheck and check back the ✅ `Use your GitHub Pages website`:
+Then refresh the browser tab with your Github repository.
+After it, enable the website link on Github: uncheck and check back the ✅ `Use your GitHub Pages website`:

 <img width="1086" alt="Screenshot 2024-09-30 at 22 14 15" src="https://github.com/user-attachments/assets/6fa99fc3-c359-4113-b328-7c5da738eb7c">